pchiorean/Indentz/docs/README.md

 ## About

 As an artworker, I often have to perform repeated, tedious, or time-consuming operations.
 Working from home during the Covid lockdown I found some time to learn a bit of scripting; over time, the collection grew.
-These are simple scripts adapted to my workflow, but I tried to make them as generic as possible ([suggestions](https://github.com/pchiorean/Indentz/discussions) are welcome).
+These are simple scripts adapted to my workflow[^1], but I tried to make them as generic as possible ([suggestions](https://github.com/pchiorean/Indentz/discussions) are welcome).
 The code was developed and tested in Adobe CC 2020 (and later) on Mac (but I mostly used [InDesign ExtendScript API 8.0](https://www.indesignjs.de/extendscriptAPI/indesign8/) for compatibility with CS6).
 I'm a graphic designer, not a programmer, so do expect oversights and bugs (please create an [issue](https://github.com/pchiorean/Indentz/issues) if you encounter one).

 I mainly use shortcuts to launch them (**Edit ‣ Keyboard Shortcuts ‣ Product Area ‣ Scripts**), so I've suggested a few below (for Mac).